Academics

 QUALITY POINTS & GPA

-Quality points are computerized by multiplying credit earned for each class by the grade value of that class.
+Quality points are computerized by multiplying the credit earned for each class by the grade value of that class.
 The GPA of each student is computed by dividing total quality points by the total credits attempted.

 SENIOR EXEMPTION POLICY